Gono-cl/bo-studio/docs/source/faq.md

 ---

-### What is the difference between manual and automated optimization modes in VOL?
-In **manual mode**, the user inputs results from experiments manually — ideal for offline or lab-scale work.
-In **automated mode**, VOL communicates directly with hardware and inline analytics to execute and evaluate experiments autonomously.

----

 ### How do I choose the number of initial experiments (`n_init`) for Bayesian Optimization?
 A common rule is to set
 **`n_init = 2 to 3 × number of variables`**.